/ Traveller Stories: Florian’s Experience of A Lifetime on the Great Himalaya Trail

 The experience of a lifetime!

-If there was one advice that you could give to people who are considering doing this 152-day trek in the Himalayas of Nepal as well, what would it be?
+If there was one advice that you could give to people who are considering doing this 150-day trek in the Himalayas of Nepal as well, what would it be?

 Don't overthink it, just book.
 Theoretically, very many things could go wrong.
 But World Expeditions has a lot of experience with this trip in Nepal’s Himalaya and the crew will go to a super-human effort to make everything work!

 Want to have the same adventure of a lifetime as Florian had?
 You can!
-The 152-day Great Himalaya Trail departs again in 2018.
+The 150-day Great Himalaya Trail departs each year in February.
 For dates and details, why not have a look at the Himalaya trekking adventure’s page.
 And if you like to get more details on the Great Himalaya Trail full traverse, our adventure travel consultants are on hand to give you all the information you require.
 You can find them in our travel offices around the world and reach them by phone or email.

 ©Text & Images by Florian Wegmann